 Legendary Dance, Rap and R&B Mastering

 Jeremy Cox is an American audio mastering engineer.
 His career started at Universal Music Group doing post production on southern hip-hop records in the early 2000's.
-His mastering projects have sold tens of millions of copies, topped charts around the world and have been nominated for Grammy Awards, Source Awards, and BET awards.
 He runs the acclaimed British dance label Her Records.
 Jeremy has worked on original content for fashion houses such as Celine, Prada, Kenzo, Telfar, Hood By Air, Under Armour, and Adidas.
 He's produced and mastered original audio content for art museums such as The Whitney Museum of American Art, The New Museum, The Museum of Modern Art, and The Tate Britain.

 Jeremy's approach to post production has led to a collection of the most exclusive and transparent outboard analogue audio mastering equipment available.
 His studio's monitoring chain and analogue mastering chain are unmatched in quality.